zaanposni/discord-masz/README.md

 ```

 - After creating the guild config object you can refresh the browser page and use MASZ :)

+## Migration

+To migrate your existing data from the Dynobot checkout [this documentation](scripts#migrate-from-dynobot-to-masz)

 # Development